Why Embedding Video on Your App or Website is Better for Business

 Video conferencing is now a staple of business operations and communications; from the rise in telehealth to changes in employee recruitment (86% of interviews are now conducted online, according to Gartner).
 Today, every business needs to think about how video conferencing fits into their company culture and customer engagement strategy.

 Attempting to scale up video conferencing internally can quickly create a strain on developers, and distract them from the core features that differentiate your company from the competition.
-With the urgency that so often surrounds go-to-market strategies – that is, getting your product to users as quickly as possible, and iterating from there – it doesn’t make sense for developers to start from scratch on a video feature when an out-of-the-box, low code / no code solution exists.
+With the urgency that so often surrounds go-to-market strategies – that is, getting your product to users as quickly as possible, and iterating from there – it doesn’t make sense for developers to start from scratch on a video feature when an out-of-the-box, fully maintained, reliable solution already exists.